yijunyu/trusted-programming.github.io/2021-02-07/blog.md

 cargo build --target aarch64_be-unknown-linux-gnu_ilp32
 ```

-Finally, we are developing a rich set of internal Rust libraries in Rust
-built around an actor-based concurrency paradigm.
-This simplifies
-asynchronuous programming by leveraging Rust language features such as
-`async`, `await`, etc.

 With respect to community engagement, Huawei has been leading the effort in
 China, hosting the first Chinese Rust Conference during December 26-27 in
 Shenzhen.
 We have started to lead the community by carrying out a number of
 activities, including creating Rust tutorials and Rust coding conventions in
 Chinese for a vast number of developers who are interested in Rust.

-All these factors have led to increased adoption of Rust withing Huawei
-and a smooth migration from C/C++ programs, which are dominant in the
-telecom industry.
-As the leading company in this industry and a
-founding member of the Rust Foundation, Huawei is committed to the
-success of Rust and will continue contributing back to the Rust
-community.

 ## C to Rust transpilation